Cyclic homology of categories of matrix factorizations: General case

 Since the natural restriction DG functor is a quasi-equivalence, we get a Mayer-Vietoris exact triangle

 It naturally maps to the usual Mayer-Vietoris exact triangle for the complex of sheaves $\Hoch(\un{MF_{coh}}(X,W)):$

-Therefore, to show that \eqref{map_to_RGamma} is a quasi-isomorphism for the pair $(X,W),$ it suffices to show it for the pairs $(U_1,W),$ $(U_2,W)$ and $(U_1\cap U_2,W).$ But $X$ is separated of finite type, so the problem reduces to affine varieties.
+Therefore, to show that \eqref{map_to_RGamma} is a quasi-isomorphism for the pair $(X,W),$ it suffices to show it for the pairs $(U_1,W),$ $(U_2,W)$ and $(U_1\cap U_2,W).$ But the scheme $X$ is separated of finite type, so the problem reduces to affine varieties.
 And in the affine case this follows from Theorem \ref{th:main_affcase}.
-This proves Proposition. \end{proof}
+This proves the proposition. \end{proof}

 We have proved the following theorem (Theorem \ref{intro:main_mixed}):

 \begin{theo} Under the above assumptions, we have a chain of quasi-isomorphisms between mixed complexes with $u$-connections: \end{theo}